 - The face-to-face class always takes place on Thursdays from 12:30 to 14:00 in lecture hall AH 5.

-- More information will be given in the first class, which takes place on April 7th at 12:30 in lecture hall AH 5.
+- More information will be given in the first face-to-face class session that takes place on April 7th 2022 at 12:30 in lecture hall AH 5.

 This module introduces central concepts, methods, techniques and processes of software quality-assurance.

 The following topics are covered:

 - Terms, concepts and models of quality assurance